 BSC is a way to track value

 At the end of the day, enterprises can use whichever parts of the BSC work for their IT or other departments.
-It is no one-size-fits-all solution that simply can be applied and start working.
+It is not a one-size-fits-all solution: you can’t just deploy it and land on success.

 In this way, implementing an IT BSC becomes more about culture than numbers.
 It requires an agreed notion of what areas are prioritized and what leadership should look like.
 And the more employees and leaders outside of IT that embrace the cultural change, the easier the IT BSC will be to implement.